distri/github/repository.coffee.md

         commitTree: ({branch, message, baseTree, tree, empty}) -> branch ?= self.branch()
           message ?= "Updated in browser at strd6.github.io/editor"

-          unless tree
-            throw Error("Must pass in a tree")

           # TODO: Is there a cleaner way to pass this through promises?
           latestCommitSha = null